All test sections

 When and who needs the test?

-- diagnosis and prognosis of neuroblastoma
+- the diagnosis of neuroblastoma in children;

 Biological material